-Summer of 2015, in Mérida will incorporate volunteer work for the first time ever into the Mexico program’s model working with a Mayan community on three Saturdays during the program.
+Summer of 2015, in Mérida incorporated community engagement activities into the Mexico program’s model for the first time ever working with a Mayan community on three Saturdays during the program.
 Traditionally, the Mayan empire was located in the eastern third of the Yucatan peninsula and peaked during the sixth century C.E.
 While the decline of the empire is unknown, there are still six million Mayans in the area that are unified by their common culture - this makes the Mayans the largest indigenous group north of Peru.
 The pyramids common to the peninsula, designed orantely and without the use of metal tools, used to be the sites of politics and rituals.
 Today, groups have multiple dialects of their native language, although most are also bilingual with Spanish.
 The Mayans have maintained numerous traditions - most still engage in corn or coffee farming and sell traditionally woven textiles.

 Mérida is located in the Yucatán peninsula, a region of Mexico that remains isolated and safe from drug cartel violence.
 In January of 2011, the United Nations awarded Mérida a banner of peace, as the city was named one of the 100 “cities of peace” in the world.
 Mérida has also been heralded as the safest city in Mexico and is a desirable location for U.S. retirees.